ACEmulator/ACE/docs/MOD_LIBRARY.md

 ## Backups

-Private-world characters and world state live under `%LOCALAPPDATA%\ACESinglePlayer\Database`.
-Until automatic per-mod snapshots are implemented, close the launcher and copy the entire `%LOCALAPPDATA%\ACESinglePlayer` folder before enabling a mod labeled **Backup required** or **Do not remove**.
+Private-world characters and world state live under `%LOCALAPPDATA%\OpenDereth\Database`.
+Until automatic per-mod snapshots are implemented, close the launcher and copy the entire `%LOCALAPPDATA%\OpenDereth` folder before enabling a mod labeled **Backup required** or **Do not remove**.